arkher/shopping-cart/README.md

 - Hybrid repository pattern: memory storage on server + localStorage on client
 - Automatic cart loading when the application starts

+### Responsive Design
+- Fully responsive interface that works on desktop, tablet, and mobile devices
+- Grid layout adapts from 2 columns on desktop to 1 column on mobile
+- Touch-friendly buttons and interactive elements

 ## 🏗️ Architecture

 This project follows **Clean Architecture** principles with a clear separation of concerns: